i2p/i2p.firefox/README.md

 with your `%JAVA_HOME%` environment variable configured and `%JAVA_HOME%/bin` on your `%PATH%`.
 You need to have Apache Ant installed and configured with `%ANT_HOME%` environment variable configured and `%ANT_HOME%/bin` on your `%PATH%`.
-You must have Cygwin installed.
-You must have `NSIS.exe` installed and available on your `%PATH%`.
+You must have WSL and git bash installed.
+You must have `NSIS.exe` installed and `makensis` available on your `%PATH%`.
 You must have Git for Windows installed.
 When installing git for Windows, you should select "Checkout as is, commit as is" and leave line-endings alone.

 TODO: Add links to the respective instructions for each of these.